What is a certified consultant?

 Current regulations require a licensed cannabis retail store with a medical endorsement to have a certified medical cannabis consultant on staff.

 A certified consultant who has an active credential issued by the Department of Health may:

-- Enter patient and designated provider information from the authorization form into the medical marijuana database and create the medical marijuana recognition card.
+- Enter patient and designated provider information from the authorization form into the medical cannabis database and create the medical cannabis recognition card.

 - Assist the patient with selecting products that may help with their qualifying condition.

 - Describe risks and benefits of methods for using products.